 "Of course, you should have an interest in going in-depth and analysing the form of language as well as its content and underlying thoughts.
 You also should have the self-discipline to study on your own."

 Dorit describes her class as an exciting mixture of Swedes and students from other countries, including native speakers of English.

 Elective terms offer the option of taking courses of your own choice or of studying abroad through exchange programmes.
 Dorit has been accepted for courses in England.
 After finishing her degree, she sees opportunities all around the globe.
 However, she has not yet decided on her future job.

 "Maybe journalism or publishing, since I want to work with current affairs.
 Content and engagement are important to me.
 I am also thinking about further studies at a postgraduate level."

 "I thought the quality of the education and educators was of a very high standard, and I was often inspired by the passion and enthusiasm of the teachers.
-Being an international faculty, it gave me the opportunity to network with a diverse range of people from all around the world and be exposed to viewpoints very different from my own.
-Also, Swedes have a high level of English literacy, so communicating with the local wildlife has never been a problem."
+Being an international faculty, it gave me the opportunity to network with a diverse range of people from all around the world and be exposed to viewpoints very different from my own."

 Stephen’s job connects him with many creative and passionate people, and the daily work is often unpredictable and surprising.

 "As the Copywriter in a project team, my responsibility is - together with an Art Director - to come up with the idea that best communicates a message and decide whether that aim is best served with text, imagery or both.
 These projects may be aimed at the web, for print or television."

 Stephen definitely thinks that his education at Malmö University has prepared him for what he does today.

 "The fundamental principles of how to write an effective and logically sound text have been invaluable.
 My education has also armed me with a degree of confidence that comes from knowing the rules, a willingness to break them and knowing I’m part of an ever-evolving and developing language."